joshcough/joshcough.github.io/_posts/2015-04-05-community-theater.markdown

 When I asked the doctor for help he initially said he couldn't give me anything.
 He just said you're sick, your throat is raw, and you can't sing.
 I was frustrated.
 But then in a moment of slight hesitation, he asked me if my livelyhood depended on it - if I was a professional singer.
 I was rather perplexed at the question.
 What would that matter?
 He elaborated.

 "The only thing I could give you is a steroid that comes with considerable risk.
 Taking this could leave your vocal chords damaged forever.
-Unless you a professional singer and your livelyhood absolutely depends on it - say you are going to lose out on a big contract - I think this is absolutely dangerous and I won't prescribe it to you."
+Unless you're a professional singer and your livelyhood absolutely depends on it - say you are going to lose out on a big contract - I think this is absolutely dangerous and I won't prescribe it to you."

 My response was simple and direct.